c-chiniquy/quad-benchmark/README.md

   - Indexing (with both dynamic and static index buffer)
   - Vertex pulling (with both raw and structured buffers)
   - Instancing
-- Vertex data confined to GPU (no CPU->GPU data transfers and CPU doesn't write any vertex data)
+- GPU only (no CPU->GPU data transfers and CPU doesn't write any vertex data)

 ## Minimum system requirements